idugalic/digital-restaurant/README.md

  - Events will change shape over time.
  - Querying the event store is often difficult, which forces you to use the Command Query Responsibility Segragation (CQRS) pattern.

-Consider using event sourcing on you 'core subdomain' only!
+Consider using event sourcing within 'core subdomain' only!